How a Gratitude Journal Can Transform Your Mindset

 1. Choose a Dedicated Journal

 Pick a notebook or structured gratitude journal that you enjoy using.
-The tactile experience matters — it should feel special, not like a chore.
+The tactile experience matters.
+It should feel special, not like a chore.
 The iAmEvolving Journal includes a daily gratitude section that makes this step easy and meaningful.

 2. Write Three Things You’re Grateful For